 - We continue to provide a variety of services that address the emotional and social needs of Burlington youth and their families.
 We also continue to provide social services for all residents of Burlington.
-This year during the pandemic we were able to provide services using Telehealth - We have continued to expand our group program offering yoga groups for elementary and middle school students.
-We also offered yoga classes for students at the high school.
-Our group program continues to operate using telehealth.
-We delivered materials to students involved in the Self-Expression groups.
+This year we have provided both in person and Telehealth services - We have continued to expand our group program.
+We are currently working to provide yoga groups to elementary, middle and high school students.
+We intend to receive yoga training focused on working with mental health issues such as depression, anxiety, ADHD and trauma.